Pontifical Academy of Martyrs: Functions

 The Academy is tasked with promoting the cult of the holy martyrs and increasing, through study, knowledge of the saints, including their example as "witnesses of the Faith".

 It is also responsible for the monuments to these saints from the first centuries of Christianity, including the catacombs beneath Rome.
 The Academy organises and promotes celebrations of ancient Christian cemeteries, the catacombs, and other sacred places, as well as religious functions and archaeological conferences.
 To this end it works closely with the Pontifical Academy of Archaeology.

 The Academy holds at least two general meetings each year, close to the Papal Institute of Christian Archaeology and the Collegio Teutonico in Vatican City.

 During Lent, the Academy also supports the celebration of the station days, which combine fasting with processions to certain Roman churches, a practice revived by Carlo Respighi, who was magister from 1931 to 1947.

 Membership and leadership

 The Academy's membership consists of "Sodales" and "Associates" of both sexes.
 At the age of 80 a sodales becomes a soldales emeritus.
 A cardinal or bishop sodales is appointed "Defences".

 The title of the Academy's administrator is "magister", an office appointed and renewed by the pope.
 The magister, in accordance with the Academy's "Guiding Advice", can collaborate with other pontifical academies which have business related to a particular martyr's sanctuary.

-Since 16 September 2022, the magister has been Dr. Raffaella Giuliani.
+Since 16 September 2022, the magister has been Raffaella Giuliani.
 She previously held the title "arcarius" (treasurer).